 Can filmmakers make money with video on demand?

 – A Skeptical Film Investor

 Dear Skeptical Film Investor,

-Having an accessible marketplace is actually an improvement over the old days when indie filmmakers depended on the whims of predatory distributors.
-Back then, most filmmakers would give away their movies for no money, in exchange for the mere validation of seeing their DVD on the shelf in a local video store.
+Having an accessible marketplace is an improvement over the old days when indie filmmakers depended on the whims of predatory distributors.
+Back then, most filmmakers gave away their rights for no money, in exchange for the validation of seeing their DVD in the local video store.